khakhalin/notes/keywords/tableau.md

 Cool interactive visual tool for interactive dashboard creation.
 Proprietary.
 Several versions, including public (like googledocs, in a way), personal, professional.
 Server for local deployment, online for cloud subscription (going cloud seems to be a trend).
 There's also a "reader" that can be used for sharing data with people who don't have Tableau installed.

+🔥 TODO:
+* Describe INCLUDE and FIXED in particular

 # Creating a visualization

 First, you connect it to data; typically, by creating a DB connection (but can also use static json, excel, etc.) Add tables in long form, join them by id (except that Tableau manuals pretend that it's not a join, but something a bit more flexible, but for now I don't feel the difference).
 It even tries to guess how to join them.